 Who is Eligible?

 Anyone who is currently enrolled in high school or already has a high school diploma is ineligible to take the exam.
 Some states require that candidates take a preparatory course and/or the GED Official Practice Exam before they can register.
 Your local test center or your state's department of education can provide the test policies and requirements for your location.
-The website of the American Council for Education (ACE), which oversees the GED Testing Service, has links leading to the policies for all the states and jurisdictions, including military bases and correctional facilities (www.acenet.edu).
+The GED Testing Service website, has links leading to the policies for all the states and jurisdictions, including military bases and correctional facilities (www.GEDTestingService.com).

 You should be at least 16 years old on the day you take the GED.
 However, most states and jurisdictions require extra documentation if you are 16 or 17 years old.
 Find out from your test center or test administrator what additional forms or paperwork you may need.